kjottkake/OSreview/README.md

 2. Hva menes med ekstern og intern fragmentering i forbindelse med en fil?

+	2.A What the hell is fragmentation to begin with?

 	2.1 What is external fragmentation?

 	![External Fragmentation](https://media.geeksforgeeks.org/wp-content/uploads/20200729172413/2581.png)